Caring for Your Hats & Scarves

 If your headwear "stretches out" after wearing, you can often return it to its original shape by gently washing it and then drying it in the dryer.
 Just like a pair of jeans, cotton will stretch but returns to its original shape when laundered in a dryer.
 Similarly, if a cotton hat is too small, you can remove it wet or damp from the wash and then block it out on a towel to stretch the cap while wet, letting it air dry in place to its larger shape.

 Removing Wrinkles from Your Headwear:

 Because of its small size, headwear can be difficult to iron.
 In addition, some materials will not respond well to ironing.
 For best results, we recommend using a hand steamer to quickly release wrinkles.
-A hand steamer can be purchased for as little as $20 and will do a wonderful job.
+Our hand steamer is ideal for removing those "hard to iron" spots, only $25.99 and will do a wonderful job.
 Steamers are also a great option for reshaping a rigid hat that has lost its form.

 Removing Lint or Animal Hair

 Use a lint roller to remove loose hair or particles from hats, scarves and turbans.
 Tape wrapped around your fingers or hand with the sticky side out works too!
 When selecting a lint roller, we recommend the tape kind.
 Those with more abrasive surfaces can damage some delicate fabrics such as silk.